arachNIDS-NG/arachNIDS-NG/README.md

 This project is currently under active development.

 **Coming Soon:**
-* Full YAML schema specification for IDS rules.
+* Full schema specification for IDS rules.
 * CLI tool for rule indexing and searching.
 * Automated translation logic for Snort/Suricata.